kuchpio/myNumber-KalkulatorPW/README.md

 ```
-the results in will look like
+the results will look like
 ```
 + 10